SIAT-IAT-235/P1-IncidentPage/README.md

 2. **Visual Design Goals:**
    - Ensure your page is clean, professional, and emphasizes readability.
    - Use colors, fonts, and layout effectively to enhance the content presentation.

+3. **Design Reflection:**
    - In two paragraphs, describe your potential viewer/reader persona.
 Explain why you have designed your webpage in a certain way in relation to that persona.
 Furthermore, elaborate on how your CSS design decisions align with the described persona (e.g., I guess my viewers are single females aged 25-35 who are interested in reading books.
 I have chosen these color codes and formatting for my headers because they are visually appealing to such viewers).
-There's no correct answer to this, we only want to learn more about your design mindset. **Add these paragraphs as comments to your HTML code.**
+There's no correct answer to this, we only want to learn more about your design mindset.
+   - Include these paragraphs as **comments** in your HTML file.

 ---

-### **Part 3: Deployment**
+### **Part 4: Deployment**

 1. **Publish your project to GitHub Pages:**
    - Add the project as a new page to your personal website.